 Gents, here’s a great opportunity to surprise your partner with something special.
 So often we will leave these little touches to holidays.
 Make an average night a special date night at home and pick up something simple - buy flowers your wife or girlfriend will love.

 Before your cooking class, give yourself a little pamper time.
-Ladies, spend extra time in the bath, do your nails, put on those cute earrings, give yourself a mini-facial… you get the point.
+Ladies, do your nails, put on those cute earrings, give yourself a mini-facial… you get the point.
 And to both of you - no matter what you do, leave the track pants in the closet.
 Step it up and put on that outfit you love (just don’t forget the apron when you start cooking!).

 Take that pile of papers that have been building up on the dining room table and move it for the night.
 Yes, you need to get to that unopened mail, but tonight - move it so it isn’t a burden.